Capture of HMS Savage

-The Capture of HMS Savage was a naval battle of the American Revolutionary War involving the American privateer Congress and the British sloop-of-war HMS Savage.
-It occurred in September 1781 off South Carolina and is considered one of the hardest-fought single ship actions of the war.
+The capture of HMS Savage took place on September 6, 1781, during the American Revolutionary War.
+Off Charleston, South Carolina, the 16-gun American privateer Congress captured HMS Savage, a 16-gun sloop-of-war of the Royal Navy.
+The engagement is considered one of the hardest-fought single ship actions of the war.

 Background

 By 1781 the smaller British vessels blockading Chesapeake Bay were raiding the American coast by means of boat expeditions.
-One commander involved in the operations was Captain Charles Stirling of the sloop Savage, armed with sixteen 6-pounders.
-Stirling was noted for having plundered Mount Vernon, the Virginia estate of General George Washington, who was commander in chief of the Continental Army and later the first American president.
+One commander involved in the operations was Lieutenant Charles Stirling of the sloop Savage, armed with sixteen 6-pounders.

-Shortly after the raid of Mount Vernon, Captain Stirling sailed his ship south.
 In the early morning of September 6, Savage was escorting a convoy when she encountered the sloop-of-war Congress ten leagues from Charleston.
 Stirling placed Savage between the merchant vessels and the stranger.

 Congress was under the command of Captain George Geddes of Philadelphia, armed with twenty 12-pounders and four 6-pounders, with a complement of 215 officers and men.
-Its Marines were under the command of Captain Allan McLane of the Continental Army.
+Its marines were under the command of Captain Allan McLane of the Continental Army.
 Congress was returning from Cap-François, Haiti, where McLane had carried dispatches from George Washington to Comte François Joseph Paul de Grasse, commander of a French fleet, appealing for his aid at Chesapeake Bay.